jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 Meanwhile we then need to fix two issues that matter for the *sortability* of our date numbers:

-- relatively young years now have 2 ways in which they can be encoded: in the Option A bitfield style, or as *prehistoric years* (negative values) as described above: the obvious solution there is to forbit these dates to be written using the second system.
+- relatively young years now have 2 ways in which they can be encoded: in the Option A bitfield style, or as *prehistoric years* (negative values) as described above: the obvious solution there is to forbid these dates to be written using the second system.
 Or offset the second by this (negligible) offset so that any negative number is automatically "in legal range".
 - while these negative numbers have a direction where "more negative" means "older", the regular, positive value date values have the opposite direction: "more positive" means "larger negative offset since epoch" i.e. "older!"

 One of these value ranges has to budge to ensure their direction is the same.